HA - this was a trap!

 Welcome to your overdue Comic-Con panel.

-Now I know what you're thinking: "Did someone actually write out interview questions for me about a show I was on in 1998?
+Now I know what you - the official cast and crew of this show, who are the only ones allowed to be on this page - are thinking: "Did somebody actually write interview questions for me about a show I was on in 1998?
 I only just remembered it existed.
-How do you expect me to elaborate on what happened during it?"
+How do you expect me to elaborate on the details of what happened?"

-And whoa - ha-ha, who's asking the questions here?
-LOL - okay, I've got two ways of pitching this to you:
+And it's like whoa - ha-ha, who's asking the questions here?!
+LOL - okay hear me out, 'cause I got two ways of pitching this to you:

 Option 1: Pretend it's for charity.

-I might be a tiny, homeless orphan.
-Or like a really, really sad puppy who's never had a home that wasn't a thin, cardboard box.
+I might be a tiny, homeless orphan, or a really, really sad puppy who's never had a home that wasn't a thin, cardboard box.
 You know that box isn't going to be warm enough for winter, and we're talking the tiniest kind of orphan out there.
-Could you honestly refuse my final request (pretend i'm also dying) to answer a few dozen questions that have plagued me since I first watched this show?
+Could you honestly refuse my final request (pretend i'm also dying) to answer a few dozen questions that have plagued me since I first watched this show with my eight-year-old eyes?

 And I don't know - maybe you can spin it as a business expense.
 Get that tax write-off for your time.
 It's a win-win, is what I'm saying.